 - (14) Immediate Family Member.
 Services rendered by a member of the immediate Family Unit or person regularly residing in the same household, regardless of the classification of the relationship. - (15) Incarcerated.
-Care, treatment, services, and supplies incurred and/or provided to a Covered Person by a government entity while housed in a governmental institution.

-- (16) Mailing or Sales Tax.
+Care, treatment, services, and supplies incurred and/or provided to a Covered Person by a government entity while housed in a governmental institution. - (16) Mailing or Sales Tax.
 Charges for mailing, shipping, handling, conveyance and/or sales tax except as may be allowed at the sole discretion of the Plan Administrator, if deemed Medically Necessary. - (17) No charge.
 Care and treatment for which there would not have been a charge if no coverage had been in force. - (18) No obligation to pay.
 Charges incurred for which the Plan has no legal obligation to pay. - (19) No listing.
-Services which are not included in the list of covered dental services. - Occupational Injury.
+Services which are not included in the list of covered dental services. - (20) No Dentist recommendation.
+Care, treatment, services or supplies not recommended and approved by a Dentist; or treatment, services or supplies when the Covered Person is not under the regular care of a Dentist.
+Regular care means ongoing medical supervision or treatment which is appropriate care for the Injury or Illness. - (21) Not Acceptable.
+Charges that are not accepted as standard practice by the American Medical Association (AMA), American Dental Association (ADA), or the Food and Drug Administration (FDA). - (22) Occupational Injury.
 Care and treatment of an Injury or Illness that is occupational that is, arises from work for wage or profit and for which the Plan Participant is eligible to receive benefits under any Workers' Compensation or occupational disease law.
-This exclusion will apply if the Plan Participant was eligible to receive such benefits and failed to properly file a claim for such benefits or to comply with any other provision of the law to obtain such benefits. - (21) No Dentist recommendation.
-Care, treatment, services or supplies not recommended and approved by a Dentist; or treatment, services or supplies when the Covered Person is not under the regular care of a Dentist.
-Regular care means ongoing medical supervision or treatment which is appropriate care for the Injury or Illness. - (22) Not Acceptable.
-Charges that are not accepted as standard practice by the American Medical Association (AMA), American Dental Association (ADA), or the Food and Drug Administration (FDA). - (23) Orthodontics. - (24) Orthognathic surgery.
-Surgery to correct malposition in the bones of the jaw. - (25) Personalization.
-Personalization of dentures. - (26) Plan design.
-Charges excluded or limited by the Plan design as stated in this Plan Document. - (27) Prohibited by Law.
-Charges are excluded to the extent that payment under this Plan is prohibited by law. - (28) Replacement.
-Replacement of lost or stolen appliances. - Services before or after coverage.
-Care, treatment or supplies for which a charge was incurred before a person was covered under this Plan or after coverage ceased under this Plan. - (30) Splinting.
-Crowns, fillings or appliances that are used to connect (splint) teeth, or change or alter the way the teeth meet, including altering the vertical dimension, restoring the bite (occlusion) or are cosmetic. - Temporomandibular joint (TMJ) syndrome.
-All diagnostic and treatment services related to the treatment of jaw joint problems, including TMJ syndrome.
+This exclusion will apply if the Plan Participant was eligible to receive such benefits and failed to properly file a claim for such benefits or to comply with any other provision of the law to obtain such benefits. - (23) Orthognathic surgery.
+Surgery to correct malposition in the bones of the jaw. - (24) Personalization.
+Personalization of dentures. - (25) Plan design.
+Charges excluded or limited by the Plan design as stated in this Plan Document. - (26) Prohibited by Law.
+Charges are excluded to the extent that payment under this Plan is prohibited by law. - (27) Replacement.
+Replacement of lost or stolen appliances. - (28) Services before or after coverage.
+Care, treatment or supplies for which a charge was incurred before a person was covered under this Plan or after coverage ceased under this Plan.

+- (29) Splinting.
+Crowns, fillings or appliances that are used to connect (splint) teeth, or change or alter the way the teeth meet, including altering the vertical dimension, restoring the bite (occlusion) or are cosmetic. - (30) Temporomandibular joint (TMJ) syndrome.
+All diagnostic and treatment services related to the treatment of jaw joint problems, including TMJ syndrome. - (31) War.
+Any charge that is due to a declared or undeclared act of war or caused during service in the armed forces of any country.